 Recruitment, Assessment, and Retention in the Direct Care Workforce for Individuals with Criminal Records: A Comprehensive Model Approach, Executive Summary

 Will History Repeat Itself?
 Growth Mixture Modeling of Suspected Serial Sexual Offending Using Forensic DNA Evidence

-BJS uses criminal history records to study the number and types of crimes committed by state prisoners both prior to and following their release.
-The first study tracked a sample of state prisoners released in 11 states in 1983, and the second study followed a sample of state prisoners released in 15 states in 1994.
-Both studies had a 3-year follow-up period.
-The latest study tracked a sample of prisoners released in 30 states in 2005 for 9 years after release.
+BJS uses criminal history records to study the number and types of crimes committed by persons incarcerated in state prisons both prior to and following their release.
+The first study tracked a sample of persons incarcerated in state prisons released in 11 states in 1983, and the second study followed a sample of persons incarcerated in state prisons released in 15 states in 1994.
+Both...

 Collects data used as the basis for estimating the percentage of total state records that are immediately available through the FBI's Interstate Identification Index (III) and the percentage that include dispositions.
 Other data collected include the number of records maintained by each state, the percentage of automated records in the system, and the number of states participating in the FBI's III.